SeriousStoat/SeriousStoat/README.md

 # Welcome,
 I go by SeriousStoat,
-I would like to become a software engineer.
+I am pursuing a career as a software engineer.
-I'm particularly interested in developing my knowledge and skill with Python coding.
+I'm particularly interested in developing my knowledge and skill with Python and related frameworks.
 This account will archive some of my work to better illustrate my knowledge and skill.

 **Currently Learning:**
 Django web framework for Python

 ## About Me
+I have 13+ years experience programing industrial CNC machines.
+I have 15+ years hobby experience with linux and open source software.
 My favorite linux distribution is Debian,
 My favorite high-level language is Python,
 I prefer function over flash,